Slippin’ Jimmy continues his descent into the underworld

 According to reports, it will apparently “catalyze” the change of Jimmy into Saul Goodman as he slips deeper into the world of crime, while Kim finds herself at odds again with Howard in a new legal battle.
 Mike will become further ensconced in Madrigal, the parent company of Los Pollos Hermanos, while Hector’s collapse impacts the cartel as well as Gus and Nacho’s plans.

-AMC have announced that the new season will premiere in the US on 6 August at 9pm - a slightly later time in the year than previous seasons.
+AMC have announced that the new season will premiere in the US on 6 August at 9pm - a slightly later time in the year than previous seasons - with it’s UK premiere on Netflix expected to be the following day.

 Bring.
 It.
 On.